Table of Contents

 The doctor may first start by educating the patient about the possible underlying causes of the condition.
 The patients are also counselled about what they should do and avoid to prevent worsening of the pain.
 This may include tight-fitting clothes, which should be avoided.
 Moreover, the patient may also be asked to undergo weight loss, as obesity is a common cause of Meralgia Paresthetica.
 Applying ice and massaging with a cold pack may also improve the overall pain spreading the irritation and inflammation around the nerve.

-Individuals with mild to moderate pain may also prescribe over-the-counter pain relievers and anti-inflammatory drugs like ibuprofen and Acetaminophen.
+Individuals with mild to moderate pain may also be prescribed over-the-counter pain relievers and anti-inflammatory drugs like ibuprofen and Acetaminophen.
 They may also be recommended topical ointments containing Capsaicin, Tacrolimus, and Lidocaine.
 Another form of management for Meralgia Paresthetica symptoms includes physical therapy, which should be conducted under the supervision of a trained physiotherapist.

 If the symptoms don’t improve with the more conservative approach mentioned above, the patient may be asked to undergo a neurological examination again.
 These imaging studies may also be conducted if the symptoms persist for more than two months.
-After medical advice, some patients may also start taking anti-consultants like phenytoin and corticosteroid injections.
+After medical advice, some patients may also start taking anti-convulsants like phenytoin and corticosteroid injections.
 (8)

 Surgery may be recommended in severe cases where the conservative therapies have failed completely.
-Surgical procedures for Meralgia Paresthetica include nerve decompression, which a nerve block and helps individuals retain their sensory functions.
+Surgical procedures for Meralgia Paresthetica include nerve decompression, which is a nerve block and helps individuals retain their sensory functions.
 Individuals may also be recommended to undergo the sectioning technique, resulting in permanent pain relief.
 However, this is mostly reserved for patients with extreme pain.
 (9)

 Many structures that often trap the lateral femoral cutaneous nerve have a poor blood supply, so they struggle to heal properly on their own.